Eagles and Patriots fans prep for emotional 'This Is Us'

 Ditto for Jack Ruiz of Lancaster, Pennsylvania.
 On Sunday, the 33-year-old is hosting a Super Bowl party, and though he jokes that he's looking forward to celebrating a win in front of the Patriots fans in his family, he knows that whether his beloved Eagles win or lose, "I won't be ready for the death of Jack."

-Katy Nasiff, a Patriots fan from Gilbert, Arizona, will have her mom and dad to lean on during the episode.
+Kaly Nasiff, a Patriots fan from Gilbert, Arizona, will have her mom and dad to lean on during the episode.
 The 22-year-old has elaborate plans that, by her account, include yelling at the TV, dramatic tweeting and "a lot of chocolate."

 "This big episode airing after the Super Bowl could go two different ways.
 One, the Patriots could win and everyone in my house goes from screaming and yelling to bawling.
 Or, the Patriots could lose and then watching Jack die will let us cry everything out," she told CNN.
 "It could be cathartic."